Optimal Transport Model Distributional Robustness: Experiments

 \subsection{Experiments on Ensemble Models}

-To investigate the effectiveness of our approach under a uniform distribution over a model space, we examine the ensemble inference of multiple base models trained independently.
+To investigate the effectiveness of our approach in the context of a uniform distribution over a model space, we examine the ensemble inference of multiple base models trained independently.
 The ensemble prediction is obtained by averaging the prediction probabilities of all base models, following the standard process of ensemble methods.
 We compare our approach against several state-of-the-art ensemble methods, including Deep Ensembles \cite{lakshminarayanan2017simple}, Snapshot Ensembles \cite{huang2017snapshot}, Fast Geometric Ensemble (FGE) \cite{garipov2018loss}, and sparse ensembles EDST and DST \cite{liu2022deep}.
-In addition, we compare our approach with another ensemble method that uses SAM as an optimizer to improve the generalization ability, as discussed in Section \ref{subsec:connect-sam}.
-The value for $\rho$ for SAM and $\rho_1$, $\rho_2$ for OT-MDR is the same as the single model setting.
+In addition, we compare our approach with another ensemble method that utilizes SAM as an optimizer to improve the generalization ability, as discussed in Section \ref{subsec:connect-sam}.
+The value of $\rho$ for SAM and $\rho_1$, $\rho_2$ for OT-MDR is the same as in the single model setting.